Perry5596/Project365/README.md

   - Suggest adjustments
   - Apply structural changes to the project

-All styled using **NativeWind**, so the same components can later feel at home on iOS/Android without rewriting styles.
+All styled using **Tailwind CSS** to keep the dev loop fast and the design consistent.

 ---